rashusharda/blockLinkedInAds/README.md

 - 🔍 Detects and removes LinkedIn sponsored posts from your feed
 - 🧹 Improves readability and page performance by eliminating ad-heavy elements
 - 🧠 Minimalist design — no popups, no fuss
-- 🔒 Secure by design — only accesses LinkedIn feed and uses least privileges required
+- 🔒 Secure by design — only accesses LinkedIn feed and uses the least privileges required

 ---